Baroque2/CS2302/README.md

 # CS2302
-Code work for Spring o 2019
+Code work for Spring of 2019